archMcMilan/MavenTask/README.md

 #Task:
-  -Create project with exec plugin.
+  - Create project with exec plugin.
-  -Main class should work with parameters.
+  - Main class should work with parameters.
-  -Write command examples for maven to run project.
+  - Write command examples for maven to run project.
-  -Create build profile that will turn on exec plugin.
+  - Create build profile that will turn on exec plugin.
-  -Use property to specify main class.
+  - Use property to specify main class.

 #Guide: